nmbr73/Shaderfuse/README.md

 ### CrossDistance.fuse

 Based on '_[Cross - distance](https://www.shadertoy.com/view/XtGfzw)_' by [iq](https://www.shadertoy.com/user/iq) and ported by [nmbr73](https://www.youtube.com/c/nmbr73).
 This was my very first attempt to play with Fuses and the conversion of WebGL to DCTL.
-Currently it is known to not work on CUDA!

 ![screenshot](CrossDistance.png "CrossDistance.fuse in DaVinci Resolve")